tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 end
 ```

+TODO split critical edges before numbering so we don't need to recalculate
+block order

 And that's it, folks.
 We have gone from virtual registers in SSA form to
 physical locations.
 Everything's all hunky-dory.
 We can just turn these LIR
 instructions into their very similar looking machine equivalents, right?